 A physician once said: “The best medicine for humans is love.’’
 Someone asked, “What if it doesn’t work?’’
 He smiled and said: ‘’Increase the dose.”

 We walked silently in single file, not like stalking predators but with purpose.
 Why?
-We came to meet a Gardening Giant, a Gentle Giant, a Gracious Giant.
+We came to meet a Gardening Giant, a Gentle Giant, a Gracious Giant, reminding us why it is important to protect elephants.
 Who is this Giant?
-Fifteen years ago I had traced the ear outline and registered him as Kilimanjaro (the Kruger recently named him Mondzweni).
-Yes, like Kilimanjaro the mountain who doesn’t seek forgiveness for the space it takes, so it is with this large tusked bull.
+Fifteen years ago I had traced the ear outlihene and registered him as Kilimanjaro (the Kruger recently named him Mondzweni).
+Yes, like Kilimanjaro the mountain who doesn’t seek forgiveness for the space it takes, so it is with this large tusked elephant bull.
 He was young then but already carrying a mountain (Kilima) of whiteness (Njaro) and I knew that one day his ivory would bestow upon him a sense of greatness.
 Time ticked by slowly while his tusks grew and I waited to meet him again.

 We moved in an arch ahead of the elephant until we reached a wide open patch where we went to sit side by side surrounded by a grove of marula trees in which Kilimanjaro was feeding at a distance.
 He was slowly moving out of the fringes of tree shadows towards us whilst sniffing out devil’s thorns creeping along the dark soil.
 A gentle breeze took our scent towards him.
 Momentarily his trunk snorkelled to catch our odour.
-He now knew we were there.
-We were different.
+He now knew humans were there.
+However, we were different.
+Our motivation was love and respect; not poaching.
 No gun, no fidgeting legs to take flight, no tangible fear.
 Did he sense this?
 We were seated, rooted, grounded and trusting of this bull we had come to know.

 Thank you Kilimanjaro for allowing us to track you so that we could collar you to protect you from those who want to reduce you to only the value of your ivory.
 Thank you for graciously increasing my dose of love and appreciation for what you represent.
 Thank you Alan McSmith for not only creating but for sharing a sacred moment.
 Robin Cook, I am glad that this birthday gift will forever be in your memory bank.

-Please note this represents a unique and special occasion not to be taken as the norm.
-We knew the nature of this elephant and had an extremely experienced trails guide in Alan McSmith to accompanying us.
+Please note: this represents a unique and special occasion not to be taken as the norm.
+We knew the nature of this elephant and had an extremely experienced trails guide in Alan McSmith to accompany us.
 Collectively we had more than 50 years of working with elephants between us.